-The promise of America bamboo sounds enticing, and many are racing towards it like the next gold rush.
+The promise of American bamboo sounds enticing, and many are racing toward it like the next gold rush.
 Unfortunately, not everyone in the industry is as realistic as we’d hope.
 Some operations will tell you to expect $25,000 an acre, that bamboo grows like a weed, and manages itself.
 But the reality is much less certain, and growing bamboo on a commercial scale in a non-native habitat is not so easy.

 (Check out our in-depth article on the Challenges of bamboo farming to learn more.)

 Perhaps the most important thing to realize in 2022, is that no one in the US has been operating a commercial bamboo farm long enough to know the whole story.
 The most experienced growers in Florida have only been at it for about five or six years.
-That meets their oldest plants may just reaching the point of maturity.
+That means their oldest plants may just be reaching the point of maturity.
 But it’s probably still another two or three years before they can expect to harvest full-size, top-quality poles.

 Many Floridians started by planting Moso bamboo, the species so widely used and revered in China.
 But then they switched to growing Dendrocalamus asper, a more tropical bamboo with a clumping growth habit.
 Asper is proving to be a better species in Florida, but there are dozens of other species worth considering.